liamhays/hpex/README.md

 3. [ptyprocess](https://pypi.org/project/ptyprocess/)
 4. [pyserial](https://pypi.org/project/pyserial/)

-These can be installed in one shot with `sudo pip3 install xmodem PyPubSub ptyprocess pyserial`.
+These are all small Python modules and can be installed in one shot with `sudo pip3 install xmodem PyPubSub ptyprocess pyserial`.

 To install HPex itself, make the `hpex.py` file executable, place the whole directory in a convenient location, and add that directory to your `$PATH`.
-HPex will run just fine.
-You can also rename `hpex.py` to something else, like just `hpex`, if you prefer.
-I am looking into perhaps making an AppImage distribution.
+You can also rename `hpex.py` to something else, like just `hpex`.

 # Using HPex
 When you start HPex without any arguments on the command line, it